 Derrick has been deeply involved in peace and social justice issues through his work as a Presbyterian Elder at the First Presbyterian Church of Palo Alto.
 He has been on the board of directors for Northern California Presbyterian Homes and the Council of Churches Santa Clara County.
 He was an editor for Open Hands, an ecumenical quarterly journal on LGBT inclusion in communities of faith.
 He has traveled to El Salvador, Mexico, and Afghanistan on peacemaking and solidarity delegations and often lectures on theology, church history, economic justice, and peacemaking.

 Co-founder Craig Wiesner is a graduate of the University of San Francisco with a degree in Organizational Behavior and Adult Learning.
-Craig also spent several semesters at San Jose State University in the (K-12 instructional media) Masters program.
-Craig spent eight years in the United States Air Force, developing and delivering foreign language education.
-Craig received a Joint Services Achievement Medal after his team redesigned a 47-week Korean course, resulting in a sharp rise in student retention and significant improvements in end-of-course language skills tests.
-Craig applied his expertise in education to the emerging computer networking industry, leading education departments for two Silicon Valley pioneers, Vitalink Communications and SynOptics (Nortel Networks).
-Craig was a co-founder of WK Multimedia Network Training, developing classroom and e-Learning courses for clients including industry leaders 3Com, Cisco, Hewlett-Packard, Lucent, Nortel Networks, and Packeteer.
+Craig is a decorated veteran who spent eight years in the United States Air Force as a linguist, intelligence analyst and instructor at the Defense Language Institute.
+Craig later applied his expertise in education to the emerging computer networking industry, leading education departments for two Silicon Valley pioneers, Vitalink Communications and SynOptics (Nortel Networks).
+Craig was a co-founder of WK Multimedia Network Training, developing award-winning classroom and e-Learning courses for clients including industry leaders 3Com, Cisco, Hewlett-Packard, Lucent, Nortel Networks, and Packeteer.

-Craig has been deeply involved in social and economic justice issues and the peace movement for the last 10 years.
+Craig has been deeply involved in social and economic justice issues and the peace movement for the last 20 years.
 He is a member of the steering committee for Multifaith Voices for Peace and Justice, a Bay Area interfaith peace organization.
-Craig is a frequent contributor to the KQED radio perspective series and a prolific writer whose opinion writing has appeared in Tikkun Daily, CommonDreams.org, the Christian Science Monintor, and the letters sections of Newsweek, the NY Times, the San Francisco Chronicle and the San Jose Mercury News.
+Craig has been a frequent contributor to the KQED radio perspective series and is a prolific writer whose opinion writing has appeared in Tikkun Daily, the San Mateo Daily Journal, CommonDreams.org, the Christian Science Monintor, and the letters sections of Newsweek, the NY Times, the San Francisco Chronicle and the San Jose Mercury News.

 Our Advisors consist of parents, clergy and other interfaith leaders, activists, teachers, university professors, psychologists, business professionals, and school administrators from across the United States.
 In order to ensure diversity of input, we've selected advisors from a broad range of schools including Title 1 schools, public schools in more affluent communities, charter schools and private schools.
 We are also advised by University Professors specializing in K-12 education as well as leaders within non-profit organizations with education as a component of their missions.